dspv/kit/README.md

 - **Cache**: Redis (performance)
 - **Infrastructure**: Docker + Kubernetes (production-ready)

 **Not opinionated**.
 Use Python/Node/Rust if you prefer.
-Kit works with any stack.
+DevKit works with any stack.

 ---